-- The Hague Conference's work in recent decades reflects the increasing importance of mediation and other methods to bring about agreed solutions in international family law.
-Most of the modern Hague Family Conventions explicitly encourage mediation and similar processes for finding appropriate solutions to cross-border family disputes.
-Several of the Guides to Good Practice drafted to support the effective implementation and operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention draw attention to the importance of promoting agreed solutions.26 - At the same time, mediation in cross-border family disputes in general has been discussed for many years as one of the topics of future work for the Hague Conference.
-In April 2006, the Permanent Bureau of the Hague Conference was mandated by its Member States to:
+- 1. The Hague Conference's work in recent decades reflects the increasing importance of mediation and other methods to bring about agreed solutions in international family law.
+Most of the modern Hague Family Conventions explicitly encourage mediation and similar processes for finding appropriate solutions to underlying family disputes.
+Several of the Guides to Good Practice drafted to support the effective implementation and operation of these Conventions draw attention to the importance of promoting agreed solutions. - 2.
+At the same time, mediation in cross-border family disputes in general has been discussed for many years as one of the topics of future work for the Hague Conference at meetings of the Council on General Affairs and Policy of the Organisation. - 3.
+In April 2006, the Permanent Bureau of the Hague Conference was mandated by its Members to:

-'prepare a feasibility study on cross-border mediation in family matters, including the possible development of an instrument on the subject'.27 - The Feasibility Study on Cross-Border Mediation in Family Matters, 28 which explored possible directions of future work for the Hague Conference in the field of cross-border family mediation, was presented to the Council on General Affairs and Policy of the Conference (hereinafter, 'the Council') in April 2007.
-The Council decided to invite the Hague Conference Members to: 'provide comments, before the end of 2007, on the feasibility study on cross-border mediation in family matters (...) with a view to further discussion of the topic at the spring 2008 meeting of the Council'.29 - 4 In April 2008, the Council: - 'invited the Permanent Bureau to continue to follow, and keep Members informed of, developments in respect of cross-border mediation in family matters'.3° - Furthermore, the Permanent Bureau was asked, as a first step, to commence work on:
+"prepare a feasibility study on cross-border mediation in family matters, including the possible development of an instrument on the subject".

+4. The "Feasibility Study on Cross-Border Mediation in Family Matters", which explored possible directions of future work for the Hague Conference in the field of cross-border family mediation, was presented to the Council on General Affairs and Policy in April 2007.
+The Council decided to invite the Hague Conference Members to:

+"provide comments, before the end of 2007, on the feasibility study on cross-border mediation in family matters [...] with a view to further discussion of the topic at the spring 2008 meeting of the Council".
+28

+5. In April 2008, the Council on General Affairs and Policy:

+"invited the Permanent Bureau to continue to follow, and keep Members informed of, developments in respect of cross-border mediation in family matters".
+29

+6. Furthermore, the Permanent Bureau was asked, as a first step, to commence work on:
-'a Guide to Good Practice on the use of mediation in the context of the Hague Convention of consideration at the next meeting of the Special Commission to review the practical operation of that Convention (...) in 2011'.31

-25 October 1980 on the Civil Aspects of International Child Abduction (...), to be submitted for
+"a Guide to Good Practice on the use of mediation in the context of the Hague Convention of 25 October 1980 on the Civil Aspects of International Child